kystien/Microsoft-Scripts/Powershell/Local-Clear-Temp-Files/README.md

 8 files are here.

-Local (or otherwise known as Home Networks) scripts Win7-local-clean-tmpfiles.ps1
+Local (or otherwise known as Home Network) scripts Win7-local-clean-tmpfiles.ps1
   A long written script to clear temporary files from local network systems.